 The Advanced Certificate in Marketing Analytics and Brand Management is designed to provide marketing professionals and business leaders improved skills in big data analysis for making strategic marketing decisions.
-The advanced certificate is comprised of a 15 credit curriculum which integrates core elements of database management, marketing research, and marketing decision making in order to sustain an organization’s marketing position.
-The five courses focus on skills in information management, decision making frameworks, applied statistics, marketing analytics and advanced marketing strategies.
-The first four courses may be taken in any order.
+The advanced certificate is comprised of a 12 credit curriculum which integrates core elements of database management, marketing research, and marketing decision making in order to sustain an organization’s marketing position.
+The four courses focus on skills in information management, decision making frameworks, applied statistics, marketing analytics and advanced marketing strategies.
+The first three courses may be taken in any order.
 It is suggested that the capstone course, Marketing Analytics and Brand Management, be the last course taken in the sequence.

 Courses are taught online and students may begin the certificate program in the fall, spring or summer terms.

 Applicants must have completed 3 credits of undergraduate-level statistics or demonstrate competency.

 MGMT 6185 Quantitative Methods for Decision Making (formerly Managerial Decision Making) (3 Credits)

 This course focuses on the three dimensions of executive decision-making: normative thinking (how managers should make decisions), descriptive thinking (how managers do make decisions) and prescriptive thinking (how managers can make decisions by blending insights gained from the former with the reality of the latter).
 Students examine tools that include logic and statistical methods for improving the analytical rigor of their decision-making and review cognitive psychological research on so-called heuristics (short cuts) that sometimes help, but often distort decision-making capabilities.

 MGMT 6155 Strategies for Marketing Research (3 Credits)